Your Journey Starts Here

 • Initial: A candidate will meet with one or two people via video and the meeting will take up to an hour.

-• Callbacks/Second round: Pre-COVID, these took place in our office and usually involved meeting 6-8 people.
-Currently, we will conduct second round interviews by video and they may last up to 3 hours with a few breaks in between.
+• Callbacks/Second round: We conduct second round interviews by video or in person and this usually involves meeting with 6-8 of our attorneys.
+Interviews may last up to 4 hours in length with a few breaks in between.

 What is the length of the summer program?